aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - Intrinsic special variables cannot be atomically incremented, and an attempt to do so returns the :CODE:`YDB_ERR_UNIMPLOP` error.
+- The value of the empty string coerced to a numeric value is 0.

 .. _ydb_lock_s():
 .. _ydb_lock_st():